HL7/fhir-pdmp/input/pagecontent/index.md

 This implementation guide is intended be used in the United States.
 It reflects US pharmacy processes and conventions.

 #### Actors
-The following actors participate in the data exchange flows described in this guide:
+The following system actors participate in the data exchange flows described in this guide:

-- **Prescriber and Pharmacy System (PDMP Requester):** A system that retrieves patient prescription data from a PDMP on behalf of a prescriber or pharmacist.
+- **PDMP Requester:** A system that retrieves patient prescription data from a PDMP on behalf of a prescriber, pharmacist or other authorized healthcare or law enforcement entity.
 This system can be thought of as the client in a client-server interaction.
-- **State PDMP or Partner System (PDMP Responder):** A state-based PDMP, intermediary or partner system that acts as a source of prescription data by responding to PDMP data requests.
+- **PDMP Responder:** A state-based PDMP, intermediary or partner system that acts as a source of prescription data by responding to PDMP data requests.
 This system can be thought of as the server in a client-server interaction.

 ### Content and Organization